Seattle – Day 3 and 4: Culture and Animals

 Chihuly Garden and Glass

-Afterwards we went into several exhibition halls that were very sparsely lit to be able to showcase the organic designs and intentional play of light on the amazing colored glass sculptures.
+Afterward we went into several exhibition halls that were very sparsely lit to be able to showcase the organic designs and intentional play of light on the amazing colored glass sculptures.
 It was like entering completely different worlds at every turn.
 The garden itself was beautiful and the artificial vegetation either blended in nicely or really stood out.
-A must see if you visit Seattle!
+A must-see if you visit Seattle!